FlaReSS/gr-ecss/README.md

-#gr-ecss
+# gr-ecss

-##HOW TO INSTALL NEW GROUP OF OOT BLOCKS: (notice that "prefix" must be the same directory where is GNURADIO.
+## HOW TO INSTALL NEW GROUP OF OOT BLOCKS
+(notice that "prefix" must be the same directory where is GNURADIO.
 The default PyBOMBS path is "prefix").
 Run this commands in the main directory of the OOT group.

-###PyBOMBS installation:
+### PyBOMBS installation:

     source ~/prefix/setup_env.sh
     mkdir build